kumaraguruever/UserManager/README.md

 # UserManager
- A simple user management service which supports external authentication
+ A simple user management service which supports external authentication using .NET Core framework